 Respond promptly.
 An invitation to interview is not a guarantee to interview.

 Do not make the mistake of holding onto a less desirable interview without responding while you wait to see if something better comes along.
 Schedule all interviews at first.
-Then, as your list fills, you can begin being more discriminatory.
+Then, as your list fills, you can begin being more discriminating.
 You may have to cancel interviews.
 That’s fine, as long as you do it properly (see below).

 It is common but somewhat awkward to inquire about your application status to programs.
 This is especially advisable in the following situations: